 The activities of the College, together with the factors likely to affect its future development and performance are set out in the Members report.
-The financial position of the Group, its cash flow, liquidity and borrowings are described in the Financial Statements and accompanying Notes.
+The financial position of the College, its cash flow, liquidity and borrowings are described in the Financial Statements and accompanying Notes.

-The College currently has £4.4m of term loans outstanding with Barclays Bank on terms negotiated in 2018 for a period of 5 years.
-In addition, there is also a 3 year £3m of Revolving Credit Facility (RCF) available for drawdown with all loans and RCF facilities being secured by a fixed charge on College assets.
+The College currently has £4.2m of term loans outstanding with Barclays Bank on terms negotiated in 2022 for a period of 5 years which is secured by a fixed charge on College assets.
 The College's forecasts and financial projections indicate that it will be able to operate within its existing bank facility levels for the foreseeable future.
 The College has submitted copies of its 3 year financial plans to the ESFA and its providers of loan finance for review and no going concern issues have been raised.